Protein Support at Midlife

 How much protein do you actually need?

 For healthy body composition and metabolics at midlife your ideal weight in pounds in grams of protein is a place I often start the protein discussion with clients.
-You will see values of 60 and up depending on who you talk to though 100 -120 is closer to what I think is needed at peri-menopause and menopause to support muscle building and blood sugar balance.
-The amount for you is going to depend on other aspects of lifestyle too but suffice to say most women tend to go for carbs over protein at this stage due to the hormone shifts and the protein over carbs is what’s best for where the hormones are at.
+You will see values of 60 and up depending on who you talk to though 100 -120 at peri-menopause and menopause to support muscle building and blood sugar balance.
+The amount for you is going to depend on other aspects of lifestyle too but suffice to say most women tend to go for carbs over protein at this stage due to the hormone shifts.
+Healthy protein over lots of carbs is what’s best for where the hormones are at.

 Wellness in women is rooted in an empowered relationship to self so we start with an amount of protein that makes sense and adjust from there based on your experience.
 Pleasure and enjoyment of food is always the key priority with nutrition for women especially at hormone transition points like post-partum and peri-menopause-menopause.